-... health care team; be recognized for excellence in chiropractic education, clinical practice and research; be a valued and active participant in government, academic, health care and industry initiatives; and have a culture that instills feelings of pride and belonging.”
+... members of the health care team; be recognized for excellence in chiropractic education, clinical practice and research; be a valued and active participant in government, academic, health care and industry initiatives; and have a culture that instills feelings of pride and belonging.”

 The College is located in Toronto, Ontario, Canada.
 It is a world leader in chiropractic education and research in health, neurophysiology, prevention and pain treatment methods.
 Some of its research facilities include: Rehabilitation Clinic, Biological Sciences Laboratory for Applied Immunology and Histochemistry, Stability Modeling and Tissue Properties Laboratory, Human Gross Anatomy Laboratory, Offices in the Graduate Studies Area, and Collaborative Facilities.
 The Health Sciences Library has archives database, online catalogue, and online research.
 The Supply Centre and Bookstore is one of the largest suppliers of chiropractic and rehabilitation products in Canada.
 In addition to their Campus Clinics, CMCC has many external clinics that give patient care.
 They include: CMCC Campus Walk-in Clinic, Bronte Harbour Chiropractic Clinic, Anishnawbe Health Toronto, Muki Baum Adult’s Centre, Muki Baum Children’s Centre, Sherbourne Health Centre, South Riverdale Community Health Centre, St. John’s Rehabilitation Hospital, and St. Michael’s Hospital.